By Dr. Fetter

 The nose’s size and shape can completely transform your appearance for better or worse.

 Let’s look at 5 things you need to know before getting a “nose job.”

 Recovery from a rhinoplasty surgery will typically take a few weeks.
 But you can resume most of your daily activities after 7-10 days.

-For the first 2-3 days, your nose will feel stuffy as the passages will be swollen.
+For the first week or so, your nose will feel stuffy because the passages will be swollen.